Chapter 4 - Tribal Employment Rights Office (§§ 1001-1090)

 • (2) review and copy any documents; and

-• (3) carry out any other activity the TERO director or officer deems necessary to accomplish the investigation or compliance review, provided that, the director or officer shall comply with the requirements of subsection (e) of this section when reviewing or copying any confidential documents.
+• (3) carry out any other activity the TERO Director or officer deems necessary to accomplish the investigation or compliance review, provided that the TERO Director or officer shall comply with the requirements of subsection (e) of this section when reviewing or copying any confidential documents.

-• (d) For the purpose of investigations, compliance reviews, or hearings, which, in the opinion of the director or the TERO Commission, are necessary and proper for the enforcement of this chapter, the director or the chairperson of the TERO Commission may administer oaths or affirmations, subpoena witnesses, take evidence, and require the production of books, papers, contracts, agreements, or other documents, records or information that the director or the TERO Commission deems relevant to the inquiry.
+• (d) For the purpose of investigations, compliance reviews, or hearings, which, in the opinion of the TERO Director or the TERO Commission, are necessary and proper for the enforcement of this chapter, the TERO Director or the Chairperson of the TERO Commission may administer oaths or affirmations, subpoena witnesses, take evidence, and require the production of books, papers, contracts, agreements, or other documents, records or information that the TERO Director or the TERO Commission deems relevant to the inquiry.

 • (e) Any state or federal tax records, trade secrets, or privileged or confidential commercial, financial, or employment information subpoenaed or otherwise obtained pursuant to the provisions of this chapter or used at a compliance hearing or subsequent appeal to the Band’s Court of Central Jurisdiction: